mlcommons/ck/README.md

 ### The CK framework

-*The Collective Knowledge framework (CK)* is our attempt to develop a common infrastructure that can be used by the community similar to Wikipedia to learn how to solve above challenges and make it easier to co-design, benchmark, optimize and deploy Machine Learning Systems in the real world across continuously evolving software, hardware and data sets (see our [ACM TechTalk](https://www.youtube.com/watch?v=7zpeIVwICa4) for more details):
+*The Collective Knowledge framework (CK)* is our attempt to develop a common plug&play infrastructure that can be used by the community similar to Wikipedia to learn how to solve above challenges and make it easier to co-design, benchmark, optimize and deploy Machine Learning Systems in the real world across continuously evolving software, hardware and data sets (see our [ACM TechTalk](https://www.youtube.com/watch?v=7zpeIVwICa4) for more details):